Land Stewardship and Biodiversity

 Our Environmental Management Standard, which is governed by the Responsible Operations Management System (ROMS), requires a pre-site survey for wetlands, endangered species and historical sites.
 Depending on the situation, we do a tabletop or onsite survey to ensure that such sensitive areas will not be disturbed.

 When we identify areas impacted by past operations, we restore the site.
-If a sensitive area is identified in the development plan, we relocate, or work to get the permits required to develop in a sensitive area.
+If a sensitive area is identified in the development plan, we relocate, work to get the permits required to develop in the sensitive area and develop appropriate mitigations.
 Species of concern that have been identified in the areas where we operate are listed in the table below.

 Before construction, we screen each site for endangered species and U.S. Army Corps of Engineers jurisdictional wetlands and streams, and take mitigating actions as needed.
-Marathon Oil builds and maintain our facilities to prevent wildlife from accessing equipment stacks, vents or fluid impoundments.
+Marathon Oil builds and maintains our facilities to prevent wildlife from accessing equipment stacks, vents or fluid impoundments.
 To protect neighboring streams and wetlands, we implement erosion and sedimentation control systems, and use spill prevention measures.
-We inspect and maintain our sites through routine checks after significant storm events, and promptly repair the erosion and sedimentation control systems.
+We inspect and maintain our sites through routine checks after significant storm events, and promptly repair the erosion and sedimentation control systems if necessary.

 We have legal, regulatory and contractual obligations to remove and dismantle assets and to restore land or seabed at the end of oil and gas production operations.
-Production operations management, in close alliance with HES and regulatory compliance, has managerial responsibility for land closure and rehabilitation.
-Onshore, there are generally more requirements to recondition and restore the land to original condition and use.
-For more information on our asset retirement obligation, please see our Annual Report on Form 10-K. Offshore we remove equipment or decommission clean equipment in place with regulatory approval.
+For more information on our asset retirement obligation, please see our Annual Report on Form 10-K.

 In our Permian Basin asset, we signed U.S. Fish and Wildlife Service Candidate Conservation Agreements with Assurances (CCAA) to preserve habitats in our development areas for three key species: the lesser prairie chicken, the dune sagebrush lizard and the Texas hornshell mussel.
 These voluntary agreements help address conservation needs of these species by taking specific actions to remove or reduce adverse impacts.